-Sexual perpetrators seek to form relationships with children.
+Perpetrators seek to form relationships with children.
 They usually spend their spare time with children and tend to be more interested in forming relationships with children than adults.

-Many times they will single out one child as “special” and give him or her extra attention and gifts as a way to form a bond between them.
+They will single out one child as “special” and give him or her extra attention and gifts as a way to form a bond between them.
 They will take a special interest in a child’s look and dress and may take excessive pictures of the child.

 The thing to note is they will move from very innocent touching and progress to more sexual touching in order to test the reaction of the child.

 Perpetrators use intimidation in order to keep the child from telling another person about the abuse.
 They will begin by testing the child’s reaction to being blamed for something simple.
-They will observe to see if the child pushes back or tells an adult.
+They will see if the child pushes back or tells an adult.
 Then they will progress to threatening the child or causing a child to feel a sense of guilt.

-Perpetrators also test secret keeping.
-They will tell a child a secret and see if they tell.
-They will play secret keeping games.
+Perpetrators will look for any communication channel to communicate with a child secretly.
+Often these interactions begin online.
 They often encourage texting, emailing and all calls to be secret.
-Remember predators thrive in darkness and secrets, so they will always encourage the child to keep everything silent.
+Remember perpetrators thrive in secrecy, so they will always encourage the child to keep everything silent.

 If the individual did the behavior innocently, they will likely be very apologetic and in the future keep those boundaries.
 If the individual is, in fact, a perpetrator, they will be put on high alert, and it is rare that they would continue to groom your child.
 If perpetrators know you are watching, they will usually stop targeting your child.

-The number one thing to remember is that you are responsible to stay informed, and also take an active part in your child’s life.
+The number one thing to remember is that you are responsible to stay informed, and take an active part in your child’s life.